🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 What happens if the oracle is wrong?

-Polymarket employs UMA's optimistic oracle paired with a challenge mechanism.
-Inaccurate determinations can be contested by any participant willing to stake a challenge deposit.
-The challenge framework has demonstrated its capacity to reverse erroneous outcomes.
+Polymarket leverages UMA's optimistic oracle paired with a challenge mechanism.
+Erroneous determinations can be contested by any participant willing to stake a bond.
+The challenge framework has proven effective at reversing faulty resolutions.

 How is PolyGram different from trading on Polymarket directly?

-PolyGram delivers a Telegram-integrated user interface that connects to the underlying Polymarket CLOB infrastructure.
-The underlying blockchain operations remain functionally equivalent; user interaction and convenience are substantially enhanced.
+PolyGram delivers a Telegram-based user interface that connects to the underlying Polymarket CLOB infrastructure.
+The blockchain-level processes remain unchanged; the interface experience is substantially enhanced.

 James Carlton